Bud Clark Commons

 Originally built 1916-1918

-Renovation by Saul Zaik to be completed Spring 2005
+Renovation by Saul Zaik completed in 2005

 In 1913, Samuel Lancaster, the Assistant Highway Engineer for Multnomah County, supervised the Columbia River Highway project.
 In his desire to inspire the traveler and provide access to the wonders of the Gorge, Lancaster dreamed of a building project at the summit of Crown Point.
 For Lancaster, Crown Point was the ideal site in providing views both up and down the Columbia where the visitor could be “in silent communion with the infinite.”
 He also believed that such a structure would be a memorial to the trials of the early pioneers to the Oregon country as well as serving as a comfort station for travelers on America’s greatest highway.
 By 1915, Lancaster?s proposal was accepted, and Portland Architect Edgar M. Lazarus was awarded the design of the Vista House.